pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

 # Deploy Pachyderm on AWS

 !!!
 Important "Before your start your installation process."
-      - We strongly recommend to read our [infrastructure recommendations](../ingress/).
+      - We strongly recommend to read our [infrastructure recommendations](../../ingress/).
 Specifically, you will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.
       - If you are planning to install Pachyderm UI.
-Read our [Console deployment](../console/) instructions.
+Read our [Console deployment](../../console/) instructions.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only.
-For example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up on an Ingress.
+For example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up on an [Ingress](../../ingress/#ingress).

-Once your Kubernetes cluster is up, you are ready to deploy Pachyderm.
+Once your Kubernetes cluster and your infrastructure are set up, you are ready to deploy Pachyderm.

 Complete the following steps: